Aviv-public/Aviv-Web-Technical-Test/README.md

 ![image 2](pricemap/img/image2.png)
 ![image 1](pricemap/img/image1.png)

-A part of the project is already completed.
-To make it work, the following tools are required:
+A first version of the project is already completed.
+To use it, the following tools are required:
 - `docker`
 - `docker-compose`
 - `make`